andresbrocco/andresbrocco.github.io-source/content/project/Bachelor Thesis/index.md

 summary : "Acoustic Model of a Steel Tongue Drum"

 # Tags: can be used for filtering projects.
-tags : ["Acoustic", "Modes of Vibration", "Musical Instrument", "Modal Simulation"]
+tags : ["Acoustics", "Modes of Vibration", "Musical Instrument", "Modal Simulation"]

 # Optional external URL for project (replaces project detail page).
 external_link : ""